Communication privacy management theory: Academic integration

 Communication privacy management theory utilizes a socio-cultural communication tradition within an interpersonal context, and employs both a positivistic and interpretive approach to knowing.

 Critique

 Values

-Altman speaks to the values of this theory as it advances our thinking by incorporating different "levels" or combinations of participants in communication processes (Altman 2002).
-Whereas earlier research and theorizing on privacy-disclosure focused on dyads or individuals, a most complicated set of dynamics has been carefully enunciated by Petronio.
+Altman speaks to the values of this theory as it incorporates different "levels" or combinations of participants in communication processes (Altman 2002).
+Whereas earlier research and theorizing on privacy-disclosure focused on dyads or individuals, Petronio enunciated a more complicated set of dynamics.
 Petronio also describes communication within families and between family members and outsiders, within and outside work and social groups, and between many combinations of individuals, dyads, and others within and across social boundaries.
 In addition, her analysis of privacy-disclosure "turbulence", or breaches of desired communication patterns, is articulate and systematic.

 Criticism

 Some researchers have questioned whether CPM theory truly is dialectical in nature.
 It has argued that CPM takes a dualistic approach, treating privacy and disclosure as independent of one another and able to coexist in tandem rather than in the dynamic interplay characteristic of dialectics.
 This accusation of dualistic thinking might result from the theory's use of the terms balance and equilibrium in the early versions of CPM theory.
 Petronio argues that CPM is not focused on balance in the psychological sense.
 "Instead, [CPM] argues for coordination with others that does not advocate an optimum balance between disclosure and privacy.
 As an alternative, the theory claims there are shifting forces with a range of privacy and disclosure that people handle by making judgments about the degrees [emphasis in original] of privacy and publicness they wish to experience in any given interaction" (pp. 12–13).
 Thus, Petronio argues that it is legitimate to call CPM theory dialectical in nature.
 While boundary ownership is discussed throughout the theory there is no remedy provided for those who break boundary ownership rules.
 In addition CPM does not offer ways on how to negotiate boundaries between two parties, only that they must be done mutually.